 There is a tremendous amount of grey area remaining in everything I have argued in this article.
-Whatever objections sprang into your mind while reading it—be they about my definition of art, my broad statements about the gaming community, my categorizations of specific games, or my discussion of Infinifactory—you can rest assured that, in my infinite paranoia, I almost certainly thought of those objections as well, and considered devoting an extra thousand words to addressing each of them.
+Whatever objections sprang into your mind while reading it—be they about my definition of art, my broad statements about the gaming community, my categorizations of specific games or genres, or my discussion of Infinifactory—you can rest assured that, in my infinite paranoia, I almost certainly thought of those objections as well, and considered devoting an extra thousand words to addressing each of them.

 That kind of objecting is absolutely fine by me.
 The purpose of this article is not to lay out an explicitly and objectively true trademarked doubleplusgood unquestionable magnificent definition of art.
 We’ll leave that to Oscar Wilde.
 The purpose of this article is to push the general, non-academic conversation about games as art in a productive direction.
-Formal game studies, especially under the subheading of ludology, have taken very productive steps toward building out formalist close reading strategies for games across the past 20-30 years; but compared to the older formalist strategies for reading more conventionally accepted media of art, public knowledge of these approaches is lagging significantly behind.
+Formal game studies, especially under the subheading of ludology, have taken very promising steps toward building out formalist close reading strategies for games across the past 20-30 years; but compared to the older formalist strategies for reading more conventionally accepted media of art, public knowledge of these approaches is lagging significantly behind.

 Again, this is not to say that all great games communicate stories, although many do.
 “Gamely” attributes would simply be those relating to gameplay (i.e. interactivity, and variability within a limited range).
 Therefore, a thorough close reading of a game as a work of art should always include a reading of the gameplay.
 And a work of gamely fiction would be a work of art which makes excellent use of its medium’s unique elements (as opposed to a work of literary fiction or a work of cinema, which would almost always lack gamely attributes).